betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

-In the current pandemic situation, with so many being forced to work from home, the increase in network load has caused some vendors to temporarily disable support high definition video.
+In the current pandemic situation, with so many being forced to work from home, the increase in network load has caused some vendors to temporarily disable support for high definition video.

-In addition, most vendor's products automatically adjust video quality based on moment-to-moment network responsiveness anyway.
-Each participant's local network and/or the wide-area network loads may be such that even if high definition video is supported, the networks will not support it.
+In addition, most vendor's products automatically adjust video quality based on moment-to-moment network responsiveness.
+Each participant's local network and/or the wide-area network loads may be such that even if high definition video is supported, the network loads will not support it.

 ### Test meeting